LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

     }
 ```

-If you log in now, you would see the session ID stored in a cookie, which is just a key to the session store, and the cookie gets saved in the browser.
+If you log in now, you will see the session ID stored in a cookie, which is just a key to the session store, and the cookie gets saved in the browser.
 The cookie is automatically attached to the rest of the request.

-Now that the session is working, you can access the protected route, it would return the expected user’s details.
+Now that the session is working, you can access the protected route; it will return the expected user’s details.

 ## Logout Users